 As with anything in life, moderation is key.
 If you enjoy diet soda or even regular soda, drinking it occasionally instead of daily is one way to avoid these risks.

-Please share these 5 important reasons to reduce your consumption of diet soda with your friends and family.
+Please share these 5 important reasons to reduce your consumption of diet drinks with your friends and family.